Sayaka-K/Kellogg-s-Pricing-Analytics/README.md

 <br>
-  Below are the folders and files created for this project:
+  Below are the folders and files created for this project: <br>
 <br>

 * **Data**: This folder contains original data we obtained from *dunnhumby* as well as the data we transformed for the analyses